pepopo978/TrinketMenu/readme.md

 ### Hide Trinkets from Menu
 - Mark specific trinkets as "Hide in Menu" to declutter your menu
-- Hidden trinkets can still be used in auto queue and pack profiles
+- Hidden trinkets can still be used in auto queue and Raid profiles
 - Hold Shift to temporarily show hidden trinkets (configurable)

 ### New Options
-- **Hide Profile Text**: Hide the current profile name displayed above the trinket frame
+- **Hide Profile Text**: Hide the current Raid profile name displayed above the trinket frame
-- **Profile Zone Warnings**: Toggle automatic profile suggestions when entering raid zones
+- **Profile Zone Warnings**: Toggle automatic Raid profile suggestions when entering raid zones
 - **Menu Show Hidden On Shift**: Show trinkets marked "Hide in Menu" when Shift is held

 ### Zone Change Detection
 - Automatically detects when you enter a raid zone
-- Suggests matching profiles if one is available
+- Suggests matching Raid profiles if one is available
-- Won't spam if you already have a profile active for that zone
+- Won't spam if you already have a Raid profile active for that zone

 ### Quality of Life
-- Right-click the profile text to quickly access the Profiles tab
+- Right-click the Raid profile text to quickly access the Raids tab
 - Click again to close it (toggle behavior)
-- Profile activation messages show which packs have trinket swaps configured
+- Raid profile activation messages show which packs have trinket swaps configured

 ## New in 3.41
 - /trinket reset will work properly again